madeleinesc/note-taker-app/README.md

 # Questions
-If you have any queries or questions in relation to this application, please send to madeleine.codes@gmail.com.
+If you have any queries or questions in relation to this application, please send them to madeleine.codes@gmail.com.

 # Credits
 https://github.com/madeleinesc